fhamborg/Giveme5W1H/README.md

 * **How** did it happen?

 ## Getting started
-Before you can use Giveme5W, you need to make sure you have a CoreNLP-server runtimes.
+Before you can use Giveme5W, you need to make sure you have  CoreNLP-Server runtimes.

-In the case you first to have to install CoreNLP please refer to the CoreNLPs extensive [documentation](https://stanfordnlp.github.io/CoreNLP/corenlp-server.html) and follow the instructions on how to install CoreNLP and start a server.
+If you have to install CoreNLP, please refer to the CoreNLPs extensive [documentation](https://stanfordnlp.github.io/CoreNLP/corenlp-server.html) and follow the instructions on how to install CoreNLP and start a server.

  * download the server itself from [here](https://stanfordnlp.github.io/CoreNLP/index.html#download)
     * at the time of writing [this](http://nlp.stanford.edu/software/stanford-corenlp-full-2017-06-09.zip) was the newest version